-- Identify, describe, explain, and apply factual, conceptual, and procedural knowledge in biological anthropology - Apply the scientific approach to investigate human variation in its biological, social and cultural dimensions - Integrate different sources and types of knowledge into holistic perspectives about human variation - Evaluate the significance, quality and veracity of information and apply it effectively to solve problems below).
-There are a number of criteria used to evaluate course outcomes and student success, and much of these criteria are included within the 'student learning outcomes' (or 'SLO's) as established by General Education mandates in the state of Florida.
+- Identify, describe, explain, and apply factual, conceptual, and procedural knowledge in biological anthropology - Apply the scientific approach to investigate human variation in its biological, social and cultural dimensions - Integrate different sources and types of knowledge into holistic perspectives about human variation - Evaluate the significance, quality and veracity of information and apply it effectively to solve problems much of these criteria are included within the 'student learning outcomes' (or 'SLO's) as established by General Education mandates in the state of Florida.
 Below (in parentheses) are how outcomes will be assessed for each student enrolled in this course.